SuperOfficeDocs/superoffice-docs/docs/database/tables/subscriptionunit.md

 ---
-uid: subscriptionunit
+uid: table-subscriptionunit
 title: subscriptionunit table
 description: The list of Subscription units, in the internal product register (year/quarter/month etc., or perhaps amounts if volume-based subscription) so.generated: true
 keywords:
   - "database"
-  - "subscriptionunit"
+  - "SubscriptionUnit"
-so.date: 19.03.2021
+so.date: 21.03.2021
 so.topic: reference
 so.envir:
   - "onsite"
   - "online"
 ---

-# SubscriptionUnit Table (442)
+# subscriptionunit Table (442)

-SubscriptionUnit MDO list item table.
+subscriptionunit MDO list item table.
 The list of Subscription units, in the internal product register (year/quarter/month etc., or perhaps amounts if volume-based subscription)

 ## Fields